The Ultimate Guide to Employee Feedback 2019

 - Approach people on how they are dealing with their struggles.

-Giving effective feedback is the goal for every manager.
+Giving effective feedback is the goal of every manager.
 If you make sure your message gets across and you see results in your action, that validates your feedback culture.
 Seek to promote constant improvement to your employees through good, helpful and effective feedback.

 How to ask for employee feedback?

-You should give feedback every opportunity you have but also consider asking for feedback about yourself.
+You should give feedback on every opportunity you have but also consider asking for feedback about yourself.
 It’s very important to understand what kind of impact you are having on your peers.
 They might have relevant insights on how you can improve, so you should always give them a chance to share those insights.
 How can you do just that?

-As a manager, you should seek for advice about your job.
+As a manager, you should seek advice about your job.
 Trusting other people’s opinion helps them feel valued and validated for their insights.
 You should ask for that feedback when you have the chance and retrieve those insights as advice to you to do a better job.

 That last example showed how important asking feedback is for who asks and who gives, as it helps you and it validates other’s opinions.
-This is why you should ask for feedback in a more frequent basis.
+This is why you should ask for feedback on a more frequent basis.
 Making asking for advice and constructive insights a habit so that you can best utilize the opportunities feedback can give you.

 Talking about negative feedback is always a tricky situation.
 You don’t want to feel disappointed by your efforts and you want to keep yourself motivated.
-However, questioning negative feedback and making it easier for others to give you that kind of feedback is essencial because you need those insights in order to grow.
+However, questioning negative feedback and making it easier for others to give you that kind of feedback is essential because you need those insights in order to grow.

-Also try to vary with the feedback methods you apply.
+Also, try to vary with the feedback methods you apply.
 Sometimes a simple conversation is good for that situation.
 In other occasions, maybe a survey could be a better solution.
 Don’t create fatigue in your employees relating to the feedback you ask.
 Always make sure that they are up for sharing those insights.